sokra/rawact/README.md

 What if we could transpile React.js components to native DOM operations at build-time?
 This would eliminate the need for the react library at cost of a bit larger component code.

+[Svelte](https://svelte.technology/) has proven that this type of framework-eliminating transpilation can work very well.

 ## Introducing Rawact

 Rawact (raw-react) is a babel plugin which does this transformation.